Skip Navigation

 Depo-Provera Lawsuit Overview

-Depo-Provera is a birth control injection that uses a synthetic hormone to prevent pregnancy, by stopping ovulation and making changes to the cervical environment and uterine lining.
+Depo-Provera is a birth control injection, which uses a synthetic hormone to prevent pregnancy.
+The shot works by stoping ovulation and making changes to the cervical environment, as well as the uterine lining

 Who is Eligible for a Depo-Provera Lawsuit?